-How to make a quilt from bandanas: This Red, White and Blue Reversible Bandana Quilt is perfect for summer picnics and patriotic holidays!
+How to make a quilt from bandanas: This Red White and Blue Quilt is double sided and absolutely perfect for summer picnics and patriotic holidays!

 Every Fourth of July, our family heads down to the little festival and firework display put on by our city.
 In the past, I’ve always brought along an old comforter for everyone to sit on while hang out and wait for the fireworks.
 This year, I decided to get a little fancy and make a special picnic quilt out of red white and blue bandannas.
 (Plus it’s only June 24th, how ahead of the game and I, the procrastinator extraordinaire?)

 This is a great cheater method to make a quick little quilt!
 It’s different from the cheater method I used on this quilt.
 Since no binding is needed, it has a very casual look and comes together in just a few hours.